thegrumpys/odop/docs/Help/features.md

 * Selection of design parameters within constraints

- The ODOP Search feature selects appropriate values for independent variables (design parameters).
+ The ODOP Search feature selects appropriate values for independent variables.
  In the spring design example, these might include selecting quantities such as wire diameter, coil diameter, free length and number of coils to achieve the desired force-deflection characteristics.
 At the same time, the program